andrewzkwong/ImageOrganizer/README.md

-# ImageOrganizer
+# One Press Image Organizer

-ImageOrganizer is a JavaFX based desktop application that allows you to quickly sort your image files into folders with the press of a button rather than with unwieldy drag-and-drop actions.
+One Press Image Organizer is a JavaFX based desktop application that allows you to quickly sort your image files into folders with the press of a button rather than with unwieldy drag-and-drop actions.
 Here's how to use it:

 1. Choose a source folder that has the images you want to sort by going to File->Select Source Folder.